lsaulier/SXp-ICAART23/README.md

 experiences and functions to calculate the DQN's loss.

-* **SXp.py**: performs SXp's and compute their scores with the quality evaluation function f representing the last-step reward of a scenario
+* **SXp.py**: performs SXp's (and their summary) and computes:
+   * The SXp quality scores with the quality evaluation function f representing the last-step cumulative reward of a scenario
+   * The SXp representativeness scores

 * **meansMetric.py**: computes average of SXp's scores.
 There are two different average we can extract from this file:
     * Average of scores based on *n* runs of explanation scores starting from the *same* specific configuration